 Our ability to drive growth and generate incremental revenue depends heavily on our ability to retain our customers and increase their number of users of our platform.
 Our goal is 100% customer success and it drives everything we do.
-In 2023, we retained 99% of subscription and license ARR that was up for renewal that year.
 Our focus on customer success has contributed to our high dollar-based gross retention rate, which was 98% as of December 31, 2022 and 2023.
 We calculate our gross retention rate as of a period end by starting with the ARR from the cohort of all customers as of 12 months prior to such period-end, or the prior period ARR.
 We then deduct from the prior period ARR any (1) ARR attrition from customers which are no longer customers as of the current period end and (2) ARR reduction from customers whose contracts are at a lower value as of the current period end, or the current period remaining ARR.
 We then divide the current period remaining ARR by the prior period ARR to arrive at the point-in-time dollar-based gross retention rate, which is the percentage of ARR from all customers as of the year prior that is not lost to attrition or reduction.
 Because our dollar-based gross retention rate reflects ARR losses resulting from customer losses, non-renewals and down-sells, it demonstrates that the vast majority of our customers continue to use our platform and renew their subscriptions.
 In addition, many of our customers serve as references for potential new customers, driving future revenue growth.
 We allocate our customer success and customer support resources to align with maximizing the retention and expansion of our subscription revenue.
 We also leverage our network of implementation partners that provide trained and OneStream-certified implementation professionals to drive customer success.